-Determination of the status of a current employee whose fingerprint results disclose a criminal record, not formally disclosed on the application of the employee, will be made by the College President based upon information and research from the Executive Director of Human Resources.
+If the fingerprinting process discloses a criminal record or other record in violation of the relevant provisions of Florida Statutes Chapter 1012, the Executive Director of Human Resources will provide a recommendation to the President based on applicable provisions of Florida law and information available to the Executive Director.
 Employees whose employment status is adversely affected by a criminal background check shall have the right to appeal.

-Employees that fail to disclose a criminal record on their application for employment are assumed to have falsely represented their qualifications for a position and may be dismissed regardless of the nature of the criminal record.
-Such dismissals will not be because of the criminal record, but rather for falsification of the application for employment and will not be subject to appeal.
+Employees that fail to disclose, fully and completely, a criminal record or other record in violation of the relevant provisions of Florida Statutes Chapter 1012 on their application for employment are assumed to have falsely represented their qualifications for a position and may be dismissed regardless of the nature of the undisclosed record.
+Such dismissals will not be because of the undisclosed record, but rather for falsification of the application for employment and will not be subject to appeal.